exocad/AForge.NET/README.md

-# AForge.NET fork
+# AForge.NET

-This is a fork of https://github.com/andrewkirillov/AForge.NET by Andrew Kirillov which migrates the projects referenced by DentalCAD to .NET6.
+This is a fork of https://github.com/andrewkirillov/AForge.NET by Andrew Kirillov which adds .NET6 support to projects used within exocad.
 These projects are

  - Core
  - Video